Unsure about a certain mortgage term? Use this mortgage glossary to find the information you need.

 Adjustable Rate Mortgage (ARM)

 This is a mortgage in which the interest rate is adjusted periodically based on a pre-selected index.
 They’re sometimes known as a variable rate mortgage.
+For more details please visit our ARM Loan page.

 The process of paying off a debt with periodic payments.
 You can request an amortization schedule that would reflect the mortgage loan payment divided into equal periodic payments.
 This includes accrued interest calculated to pay off the debt at the end of a fixed period on the outstanding balance.